 A comfy saddle can make the difference between a dream ride and a nightmare.
 We’ve reviewed seven, so take your seats…

-Having somewhere to perch your backside that is the perfect balance between support and comfort is the Holy Grail when sitting at a desk or lounging in front of Jeremy Kyle.
+Having somewhere to perch your backside that is the perfect balance between support and comfort is the Holy Grail when sitting at a desk or lounging in front of the Tour de France highlights.
 It should be no different when you’re sitting on your bike.
 With a plethora of choice on offer, there will be a saddle that suits you, no matter the shape of one’s derriere.